sjoerdvandommelen/id5415/collections/_id5415/1-3-labxp.md

 ## Task 3.2 Read the Logs

 Use the ls command again to list the content of this directory.
-You should see files with name like the followings:
+You should see files with names like the followings:

 ```bash
 2020-08-22.log